Board + Staff

 Director of Outreach and Engagement

-Cassidy oversees WVE’s market-based campaigns and coordinates efforts to mobilize and engage women in WVE’s work.
-She develops the organization’s engagement tools and social media, and leads WVE’s Actionista team.
+Cassidy oversees WVE’s market-based campaigns, developing and leading all aspects of these multi-pronged campaigns from organizing women to take action to company negotiations.
+She also coordinates efforts to mobilize and engage women in WVE’s work, including developing the organization’s engagement tools like the Body & Soul series, managing social media presence and WVE’s Voices blog, and leading WVE’s Actionista team.

-Britta joined WVE in spring 2011 to help support WVE’s communications, membership, organizing and database management efforts.
-As a clinical herbalist, health practitioner and educator, she is committed to finding holistic, respectful and supportive approaches to personal, community and environmental health and to social and environmental justice.
+Britta helps support WVE’s communications, membership, organizing and database management efforts.
+Britta is a Clinical Herbalist in private practice, with 14 years of experience as western herbalist, health practitioner, consultant, and educator.
+She is committed to finding holistic, integrative, respectful and supportive approaches to personal, community, public and community health and to social and environmental justice.
+She brings to her work a strong background in public health, sexual, women’s and midwifery health care and wellness, and social services.

 Director of Development